vibe-portfolio/vibe-wavy/README.md

 # wavy

-An interactive wave field visualization built with Next.js and Canvas.
+An interactive wave fifxeld visualization built with Next.js and Canvas.
 Move your mouse to create mesmerizing wave patterns and explore different presets.

 ![wavy Banner](public/github-banner.jpg)